cjdbarlow/Part-One/fat.md

     * Chylomicrons are ejected from the cell into the lymphatics and travel to the systemic circulation
     * Chylomicrons are removed from circulation by **lipoprotein lipase**
     Lipoprotein lipase is found on capillary endothelium and bound to albumin.
-    * Lipoprotein lipase breaks down triglylceride in chylomicrons and VLDL to free fatty acids and glycerol
+    * Lipoprotein lipase breaks down triglyceride in chylomicrons and VLDL to free fatty acids and glycerol
     This reaction uses **heparin** as a **cofactor**.
     * Free fatty acids and glycerol are then free to enter adipose tissue

 ##Storage
-Fat is stored as **trigylcerides**, and forms the bulk of energy storage of the body.
+Fat is stored as **triglycerides**, and forms the bulk of energy storage of the body.

 Triglycerides are synthesised by the liver:
 * Occurs when insulin levels are high and glycogen stores are full